AmirKaseb/sealed-secret-rotator/README.md

 docker run --rm -it   --network host   -v $HOME/.kube/config:/root/.kube/config   -v $HOME/.minikube:/home/amirkasseb/.minikube   sealed-secrets-rotator
 ```

 ![Docker SealedSecret Rotator Output](assets/docker-output.png)

+#### Running Automatically with a Linux Cronjob

+To automate the SealedSecrets rotation every 30 days at the start of the month, you can set up a Linux cronjob.
+The following example runs the tool at 00:00 on the 1st day of every month

+1.  **Open the crontab editor:**
+    ```bash
+    crontab -e
+    ```
+    This will open your user's crontab file in a text editor.

+2.  **Add a cron job schedule:**
+    To run the SealedSecrets rotation at a specific interval, add a line to the crontab file.
+For example, to run it at 00:00 on the 1st day of every month, you would add:

+    ```cron
+    0 0 1 * * /usr/local/bin/sealedsecret-rotator --controller-name=sealed-secrets --controller-namespace=kube-system --verbose
+    ```

 ## Demo: Running in a Clean Kubernetes Environment